-He laughed.
+He laugh.
 “That’s what ya calls it, butt lust.
 I’s gots it fer shure.”

 “Well, I bin lyin’ ta ya.
 I gots it too whenever you git all steamed up on the phone.”

-“Is I old ‘nuff, now,” he was trembling with excitement and anticipation.”
+“Is I old ‘nuff, now,” he is trembling with excitement and anticipation.”

 “That ain’t it, Tommy.
 We’s still a’growin’ up.
 Question is, am I’s yer brother or lover?
 Cain’t be both.”